 Use those new partnerships you’ve launched to promote your business via targeted mailings and emails.

-For example, say you’ve developed a partnership with a local plumber.
-If the plumber is at someone’s home for a follow up and identifies the potential for some remodeling work, they can passively feature an ad for your business at the end of a follow up email or letter to that customer.
+For example, say you’ve developed a partnership with a local remodeler.
+If the remodeler is at someone’s home for a follow up and identifies the potential for some remodeling work, they can passively feature an ad for your business at the end of a follow up email or letter to that customer.

 5. Improve Your Remodeling Sales & Customer Experience